OrienteerBAP/Orienteer-Guidebook/linking_classes,_managing_property_visualization.md

 # Linking Classes, Managing Property Visualization

 ---
 This part will guide you through linking classes in Orienteer.
-You will also learn how to display properties on separate tabs and how to enable basic UI to manage properties of a document.
+You will also learn how to display properties on separate tabs and how to enable basic UI controls to manage properties of a document.

 ---